 Girls were inspired by Elizabeth Nyamayaro's heroic personal journey to the top of UN Women, as a Senior Advisor to the Undersecretary of UN Women to the Executive Director and the head of the HeforShe Initiative.

 Helen Molinier, Director of Innovation & Entrepreneurship UNWOMEN provided a visual depiction of the gender disparities within the STEM, Innovation and Entrepreneurship space within most G8 countries.

 Summit participants were challenged to explore virtues of empathy and understanding with the girl sitting next to them.
-This provided the first step and basis to Design Thinking.
+This provided the first step and basis to design thinking.

 Her professional insight and tips assisted the girls in preparing for their prototype pitches for the final section of the summit.
-Each group had the opportunity to pitch their prototype and design process to all in attendance and to our three pitch judges: Joan McCurdy, Shaaz Nasir
+Each group had the opportunity to pitch their prototype and design process to all in attendance and to our three judges: Joan McCurdy, Shaaz Nasir

 This event was sponsored by ThinkSys Inc, Hemant Ramachandra, Wofemtech Solutions Inc, SAP Next-Gen and Toms River District School Board, and charitable receipts were provided by (US) charitable partner The MINDS Foundation.